 - 1. To report progress with the implementation of the Capital Programme. - 2.
 To propose amendments to the Capital Programme. - 3.
-To propose the "Prudential Indicators" as required to be determined by the Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003. - 4.
+To propose the "Prudential Indicators" as required to be determined by the CIPFA Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003. - 4.
 To propose the Council's Minimum Revenue Provision (MRP) Policy for 2015/16.